Reference Entry

 BoolQuery for Must, Should, Filter, MustNot, and MinimumShouldMatch

-BoolQuery is the main way to combine ranking clauses with hard constraints.
+bool is the main way to combine ranking clauses with hard constraints.
+The JSON DSL form is the primary one.
+The class API below is the equivalent internal TypeScript layer.

 Structure